Program Admissions | Applied Psychological Science

 What is the selection process?

-Complete applications are screened by Office of Admissions staff to ensure they meet basic requirements.
+Complete applications are screened by the Office of Admissions staff to ensure they meet basic requirements.
 Files are then forwarded to APS Admissions Committee faculty members for review and are rated on basis of academic preparedness and goodness-of-fit.
 Highly ranked applicants are invited to campus to participate in an interview day with faculty and current students.
 Phone or video call interviews may be requested by the applicant and are considered on a case-by-case basis.
 Interviews will assess applicants' interpersonal skills, knowledge and fit with the program, and potential for success in academic and clinical or research domains.
-Final admissions decisions will be made based on all information gathered through the selection process and applicants will be notified of admissions decision within 2 weeks of interview.
+Final admissions decisions will be made based on all information gathered through the selection process.

 I am an international applicant.
 What do I need to do?